ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   My Bells have a purpose
   inscribed on their hearts
   to cheerfully sing
-  and rejoice in all things.
+  and rejoice as they ring.

   Most of the bells no longer swing
   Yet they still happily ring